fyookball/ChainBet/MULTIPLAYER.md

 In the normal case when no one defaults, Alice will spend the 3 BCH back to herself, revealing her secret, and reducing her exposure to the wager amount of 1 BCH.
 The same is true for all participants.

-After this, the players create a transaction that spends the output of the main betting script and splits it into N outputs that fund the escrow addresses, with the change going back to itself.
+After this, the players create the **escrow funding transaction** that spends the output of the main betting script and splits it into N outputs that fund the escrow addresses, with the change going back to itself.
 So for 4 players wagering 1 BCH, we start with 16 BCH, which is spent on 4 outputs of 3 BCH each (12 total), and 4 BCH sent back as change.

+Once everyone is sure that everyone else signed this main escrow transaction, it is safe to allow the timelock on the main funding transaction to expire.
+If the timelock is about to expire and a participant doesn't see that the main escrow transaction is signed (or that not all the escrow refund trasactions have been signed), they can cancel the bet by trivially double spending the input to the main funding transaction since it is still under timelock.

+Once the main funding transaction timelock expires and the transaction has at least 1 confirmation, it essentially cannot be doublespent.
+It will then require the winner to produce the secret, but there is assurance that a winner will come forward with all the secrets since the participants will lose money if they do not produce their secret.

+The time lock on the refund script should come AFTER the time lock on the main betting script.
+Otherwise, the players would be forced to reveal their secrets too early and the bet could be cancelled by double spending.

+## Diagram of Betting Scheme

 ![Scheme](https://raw.githubusercontent.com/fyookball/ChainBet/master/images/multilock-small.png)

+# Betting Phases

 ## Phase 1: Bet Offer Announcement